Security & Privacy

 Monitoring

-Sentry error tracking on backend + frontend.
+Sentry error tracking across the whole platform.
 Anomaly alerts to the team.

 Production incident protocol documented and tested.